A Good Day for Some Green Chicken Chili

 -1 TSP coriander

 -2 jars salsa verde, or any salsa/taco sauce made with tomatillos, about 16 oz total

 -2 cans canallini beans, both drained, 1 mashed, 1 un-mashed

 -two shredded cooked chicken breasts (I poach mine before but you can also cook at beginning of soup before onions)

 -Whole Grain Scoop tortilla chips for dipping

-Sautee onions and jalapeno for a few minutes, add garlic, cumin and corriander.
+Saute onions and jalapeno for a few minutes, add garlic, cumin and coriander.
 Pinch of salt.
 Cook until good brown color develops and onions are translucent.
-Add salsa and chicken stock.
+Add salsa, chopped green chilis, and chicken stock.
 Bring to a simmer, stirring frequently.
 Add all the beans and chicken.
 Cook on medium for around 10 minutes, stirring frequently, until everything is nice and hot.
 Turn heat to low and stir in ground tortilla chips.
 When the soup has thickened slightly, squeeze in lime and add cilantro.

 Serve in big bowls with a sprinkle of cheese, some cilantro and plenty of chips for scooping!Even if you claim to dislike cilantro (mom, this means you), just try it.
 The smooth flavor really rounds out the flavor of this chili.
 Just try.